 Each article or assignment you create in Trello is a New Card.

 To add a new card, simply open your Trello calendar and click the “Add a card…” link at the bottom of any list:

-Add a title or overall idea note (see below for how I use new cards to save all my post ideas as they come to me):
+Add a title or an overall idea note (see below for how I use new cards to save all my post ideas as they come to me):